Conservation laws in non-inertial frames and non-conservation of energy of relative motion in two-body problem: Discussion

 Nevertheless, introduction of $\aid$ via the equation (\ref{eq:acc}) allows us to provide a simple and clear {\it interpretation} of the dynamics in a non-inertial system.
 In particular, we showed that by using $\aid$ one can formulate a simple and intuitive set of conservation laws (see equations (\ref{eq:Pcons})-(\ref{eq:Econs})) for the total momentum, angular momentum and energy of the system defined in a pretty standard and physically-motivated form (see equations (\ref{eq:PLnin1})-(\ref{eq:Enin1})) even in a non-inertial frame.
 These conservation laws state that ${\bf P}$, ${\bf L}$, and $E$ do not remain constant but change as a result of indirect force $M\aid$ acting on the full system and its associated torque and work.
 In turn, this force arises because the indirect acceleration $\aid$ acts on all bodies in the system in the same way and is considered as an external agent acting on the system.
 As a result, the conservation laws (\ref{eq:Pcons})-(\ref{eq:Econs}) have the same meaning as they would have in an inertial frame, in the presence of an external force acting on the system of $N$ bodies.

-This interpretation is to be contrasted with e.g. the classical `conservation law' (\ref{eq:IE}) in a two-body system, that requires (i) the introduction of a special 2-body potential $\Phi_\mathrm{2b}$ that does not obey the equivalence principle and (ii) the definition of `energy' $I$ that cannot be easily extended to systems of $N>2$ objects.
+This interpretation is to be contrasted with e.g. the classical `conservation law' (\ref{eq:IE}) for a two-body system in a non-inertial frame, that requires (i) the introduction of a special 2-body potential $\Phi_\mathrm{2b}$ that does not obey the equivalence principle and (ii) the definition of `energy' $I$ that cannot be easily extended to systems of $N>2$ objects.

-Equations (\ref{eq:Pcons})-(\ref{eq:Econs}) illustrate the instantaneous non-conservation of ${\bf P}$, ${\bf L}$, and $E$.
+Equations (\ref{eq:Pcons})-(\ref{eq:Econs}) illustrate the instantaneous non-conservation of ${\bf P}$, ${\bf L}$, and $E$ in a non-inertial frame.
 However, over timescales long compared to the dynamical timescale of the system, their right-hand sides should average out to zero, leading to the usual conservation of the total energy and angular momentum of systems of planets in a secular approximation (at least as long as these systems remain finite and bound).
 In fact, indirect forces are known to have no effect in secular perturbation theory in celestial mechanics \citep{Murray1999}.

-Interestingly, standard tests of the performance of various integration algorithms in celestial mechanics are almost exclusively focused on integrating the two-body problem and observing the conservation of the vis-viva integral $I$, instead of the energy $E$.
-As a result, they would miss the short-term energy non-conservation described by equation (\ref{eq:Econs}) in more complicated setups.
+Interestingly, standard tests of the performance of various integration algorithms in celestial mechanics are often focused on integrating the two-body problem and observing the conservation of energy in an inertial, barycentric frame (which is the same as the vis-viva integral $I$, up to a constant factor).
+Since this frame is different from a non-inertial frame attached to one of the objects, the short-term energy non-conservation described by equation (\ref{eq:Econs}) is not observed in such tests.

+Understanding indirect forces is important not only in celestial mechanics.
+For example, they also arise in studies of disc-planet interaction \citet{GT80}, for which a natural coordinate system is the one attached to the central star. \citet{Crida2025} and \citet{Rafikov2025} explored the role played by the indirect force in disc-planet studies, finding it to be important in situations where the planet is massive enough to significantly perturb the disc and open a gap around its orbit. \citet{Rafikov2025} also examined global angular momentum balance of the disc-planet system in the non-inertial stellar frame, showing that the full angular momentum of the system is not conserved.
+This finding is fully in line with our equation (\ref{eq:Lcons}) demonstrating non-conservation of ${\bf L}$ in non-inertial frames.